aiven/devportal/docs/products/m3db/index.rst

 With Aiven for M3, you can set up the following example solutions:

-- Monitor IoT deployments, and use time series analysis to identify seasonal patterns, average usage and potential inefficiencies.
+- Monitor IoT deployments, applications performance, financial trends, and even self-driving cars.

-- Measure the performance of your applications, detect problems, respond to incidents and plan maintenance.
+- Detect problems, respond promptly to incidents and plan maintenance.

-- Cross-reference contextual data to understand financial trends.

-- Process self-driving car data with faster data ingest and queries, and with stronger data compression.
+- Provide fast data ingest and queries, with strong data compression.

-- Predict future sales by using statistical models with historic data and cross-referencing it with consumer trends.
+- Build statistical models on the historic data to predict future trends.